Our school has a rich history of Christ-centered education since the late 1930s.

 Whereas each of the Mennonite schools initially served mainly Mennonite students, persons from many denominations increasingly became part of the student body.
-Each campus eventually served a diversity of Christian families who appreciated an excellent education in a Christ-centered atmosphere that emphasized personal faith and discipleship.
+Each campus eventually served a diversity of Christian families who appreciated an excellent education in a Christ-centered atmosphere that emphasized personal faith and discipleship. as well as families with other faith backgrounds who resonate with the values of the Lancaster Mennonite community.

 - 1942: Lancaster Mennonite School founded